peteroupc/html3dutil/tutorials/glmath.md

 ## Vectors <a id=Vectors></a>

-A vector is simply a set of 3 or 4 elements that are related to each other.
+A vector is simply an array of elements that are related to each other.
 As such, a vector can symbolize a position, a direction, a ray, a color, or anything else.
 The methods in this class treat arrays as vectors.
 Functions dealing with vectors begin with "vec".
+Many of GLMath's functions use 3- or 4-element vectors.

-If a vector describes a position, direction, or normal, the four elements are given as X, Y, Z, and W, in that order.
+If a 4-element vector describes a position, direction, or normal, the elements are given as X, Y, Z, and W, in that order.

-If a vector describes a color, the four elements are given as red, green, blue, and alpha, in that order (where each element ranges from 0-1).
+If a 4-element vector describes a color, the elements are given as red, green, blue, and alpha, in that order (where each element ranges from 0-1).

 If a 3D _position_ (point) is used in a 4-element vector function (one beginning